Formatting data tables in Spreadsheets

 - Export the cleaned data to a text based format like CSV.
 This ensures that anyone can use the data, and is the format required by most data repositories.

 For instance, we have data from attendance and instruction for previous research data management workshops.
-Different people have entered data in to a spreadsheet.
+Different people have entered data into a single spreadsheet.
 They keep track of things like date, number of attendees, and who delivered the workshop.

 If they were to keep track of the data like this: